MohammadYasin74630/mohammadyasin74630/README.md

 #### Current activities

 - **Job Hunting:** Actively pursuing a fresher frontend developer role to launch my career.
-- **Portfolio Development:** Building a personal portfolio to showcase my skills and enhance my expertise.
+- **Resume Building:** Creating a personal CV to highlight my skills, expertise, and experience.
 - **Tech Exploration:** Interested in frameworks like Socket.io to create real-time chat or video-calling applications.

 #### Skills & Tools